QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Introduction

 \section{Introduction}

-Requirements Engineering (RE) serves as the foundational phase of the software development lifecycle, directly influencing the quality and success of the final product~\cite{intro_1}.
-In the era of autonomous systems and AI-driven applications, RE has evolved from simple functional specifications to encompass a multi-dimensional spectrum of quality attributes~\cite{intro_2}.
-Modern software must simultaneously satisfy competing non-functional requirements (NFRs), such as safety, efficiency, environmental sustainability, and trustworthiness~\cite{intro_3}.
-As system complexity scales, manually balancing these diverse quality dimensions while maintaining consistency becomes error-prone and labor-intensive~\cite{intro_4}.
+Modern software systems must simultaneously satisfy competing non-functional requirements such as safety, efficiency, environmental sustainability, and trustworthiness~\cite{intro_3}.
+As system complexity scales, particularly in safety-critical domains such as autonomous vehicles and medical devices, manually balancing these diverse quality dimensions while maintaining consistency becomes error-prone and labor-intensive~\cite{intro_4}.
+Empirical studies indicate that over 70\% of failed projects trace back to requirements-related issues including incompleteness, ambiguity, and unresolved stakeholder conflicts~\cite{standish2020chaos, RE}, underscoring the need for automated support in requirements quality analysis.

-Despite decades of research, RE remains a primary source of software project failure, with empirical studies indicating that over 70\% of failed projects trace back to requirements-related issues such as incompleteness, ambiguity, and unresolved stakeholder conflicts~\cite{standish2020chaos, RE}.
-Safety-critical domains such as autonomous vehicles and medical devices amplify these challenges, as systems must simultaneously satisfy stringent, often competing, quality attributes~\cite{musa2004software}.
-The core difficulties include balancing multi-dimensional quality attributes, resolving inconsistencies across heterogeneous stakeholder requirements, and providing systematic modeling support with sufficient traceability for downstream validation.

-These challenges persist due to structural limitations of existing RE approaches.
-First, requirements analysis is typically performed from a monolithic perspective, making it difficult to reason explicitly about conflicts.
-Both human-driven and single-agent automated approaches tend to collapse diverse stakeholder viewpoints into a unified narrative, obscuring underlying trade-offs.
-Second, while goal-oriented modeling methods such as KAOS (Knowledge Acquisition in Automated Specification)~\cite{vanlamsweerde2009requirements} provide expressive formalisms, they remain largely manual.
-Third, most existing approaches lack explicit negotiation protocols.
-We term this the \emph{Monolithic Integration Gap}, i.e., the absence of structured dialogical mechanisms through which agents with competing quality objectives can surface, categorize, and resolve conflicts.
-Without a protocol that distinguishes resource-bound conflicts from logical incompatibilities, multi-agent systems default to implicit aggregation, which obscures the rationale for trade-offs.